gasparschott/smooth-navigator/README.md

 AVAILABLE COMMANDS

-- Navigate forward through root tab groups only
+- Go to next root tab group
-- Navigate backward through root tab groups only
+- Go to previous root tab group
-- Navigate forward through root tab groups and sidebars
+- Go to next tab group (root + sidebars)
-- Navigate backward through root tab groups and sidebars
+- Go to previous tab group (root + sidebars)
-- Navigate forward through files in active tab group
+- Go to next leaf in active tab group
-- Navigate backward through files in active tab group
+- Go to previous leaf in active tab group
 - Go to first file in workspace root
 - Go to last file in workspace root
 - Go to first file in active tab group
 - Go to last file in active tab group
 - Go to most recent leaf
-- Focus file explorer
+- Go to file explorer

 ### Troubleshooting
 • Not compatible with Outliner.MD plugin in its current form (0.1.5) as it seems to highjack tab focus when an outliner file is open.
 This prevents changing the focus of tabs or tab splits via the keyboard commands.